corley/ng-startup-documentation/docs/02-structure-scafolding.md

 1. `package.json` changing the name, description, version and other infos
 2. `bower.json` with new dependencies
-3. `/config/build.config.js` with new dependency files and switch less/sass (choos the best for you)
+3. `/config/build.config.js` with new dependency files and switching less/sass (choose the best for you)
 4. `/config/configuration.js` with reserved credentials for phonegap build and AWS S3 (out of git)

 For points 2 and 3 go to *Grunt and Bower* chapter.